 Choosing a Location

-Lamium tolerates some sunlight, but it grows best in partial to full shade.
-In full sun, particularly in hot climates, the leaves become scorched, brown and withered.
-Lamium thrives in soils with a pH between 6.0 and 7.0 so if your soil is very acidic, amend it with lime.
-Lamium tolerates most soil types, so long as the soil drains well.
+Lamium tolerates some sunlight, but it grows best in partial shade to full shade.
+In full sun, particularly in climates with high heat, the leaves become scorched, brown and withered.
+Lamium thrives in alkaline soils with a pH between 6.0 and 7.0 so if your soil is very acidic, amend it with lime.
+Lamium tolerates most soil types, so long as the soil has good drainage.
 Fertilize lamium with an all-purpose fertilizer in the spring, as new growth appears, and once more in mid-summer.
-Avoid fertilizing the plant in late summer because the new growth will be winterkilled by the first heavy frost.
+Avoid fertilizing the plant in late summer because the new growth will be winterkilled by the first frost.

-Space nursery plants at least 12 inches apart.
-The plants seem small, but they spread quickly.
-In fact, in moist soil and mild climates, lamium can become invasive.
+Space the original plants at least 12 inches apart.
+The plants seem small, but lamium spreads quickly.
+In fact, in moist soil and mild climates, lamium species can become invasive.
 Shear it back in the summer if it threatens to take over your garden.
 Another option is to remove some of the plants every few years and pass them on to friends.
 When controlled in this manner, lamium remains a well-behaved, beloved ornamental plant for your shady garden spots.

 Pests and Disease

 Lamium is a good choice for your shady areas because it is usually fairly maintenance free.
 Slugs and snails thrive in shaded, moist soils and sometimes bother lamium.
 Allow the soil to dry out slightly between watering to discourage these pests or use snail traps and baits.

 As far as diseases go, the most common problem gardeners experience is edema and drowning, caused by too much water and poorly draining soils.
-Improve heavy clay soils with compost, manure and peat moss before planting lamium.
+Improve heavy clay soils with compost, organic matter, manure and peat moss before planting lamium.
 If the soil is very heavy, consider replacing it with a commercial garden soil brought in from a landscaping firm.
 Water so the soil stays slightly moist, but not soggy.
 You want to maintain a well-drained soil.

 Powdery mildew also affects lamium sometimes.
 This disease causes a white powdery film to grow on the leaves.
 It’s most common in hot weather and usually appears at summer’s end.
 In most cases, it is not fatal.
-Prune out the affected plants so air circulates more freely.
+Prune plants that are affected so air circulates more freely.

 Varieties of Lamium